 ✓ Lotion & Moisturizer - A small travel-size should suffice (unless you're going somewhere very cold & dry, bring extra).

-✓ Sunscreen - Try this spray-on from Hint which is very lightweight and keeps you smelling fresh.
+✓ Sunscreen - Bring a spray-on that is very lightweight and can keep you smelling fresh.

 ✓ Razors - Bring individual ones for mom and dad.

 ✓ Dry Shampoo - You don’t want everybody knowing it’s your third-day hair, right?
-Enjoy your road trip without the greasy hair and check out this dry shampoo brand!
+Enjoy your road trip without the greasy hair!

 ✓ Feminine Hygiene Essentials - The basics like tampons, pads and some feminine wipes (always be extra prepared).